 |LTV =||Amount of outstanding debts(Note1) ＋ Deposit or security money ー Matched money(Note2)|

 - When corporate bonds have been issued, the amount of outstanding debts shall include the amount of outstanding bonds.

 - The total amount of assets refers to the amount in the assets section of the most recent balance sheet at the time of calculating the LTV ratio.
 With respect to tangible fixed assets, the difference between appraisal value and book value at the end of the fiscal period shall be added to or subtracted from the book value of the tangible fixed assets at the end of the fiscal period.
-Appraisal value denotes the appraisal value for the fiscal period, made by real estate appraisers and acquired in accordance with Hankyu Hanshin REIT's Articles of Incorporation and Ordinance on Accounting for Investment Corporation.
+Appraisal value denotes the appraisal value for the fiscal period, made by real estate appraisers and acquired in accordance with HHR's Articles of Incorporation and Ordinance on Accounting for Investment Corporation.